xela1982/alex_krubicki_3Nov19/README.md

 # alex_krubicki_3Nov19

-Besic implimination of layers separation by separation of concern.
+Basic implementation of layers separation by separation of concern.

 1) Run script that was attached to my eamil to create and seed DB ( update connection string )
 2) Call api/TakeAway/GetCompanies to GET all companies